 - Recommend: If using the word "recommend" within your resolution, be very clear and cautious about what you are recommending and to whom.
-Make certain that any recommendation is directed to a specific body with authority over the issue in question, and make certain that the Academic Senate has standing to make such a recommendation. - Ensure: If using this term, be certain that the Senate has the power to fulfill the goal of your resolution.
-The Senate may not have the power to ensure many outcomes, especially on its own.
-In many cases, better phrasing might ask the Senate to work in cooperation with another group to ensure or to accomplish the outcome. - Assert or Affirm: "Assert" and "affirm" imply that the Senate is taking a specific position on an issue, and these terms have often been used in resolutions relating to matters on which the Senate has not yet researched and developed a clear position.
-Be cautious about what stand you ask the Senate as a statewide body to take without proper discussion and foundation. - It may also be the case that the Senate has taken a contrary position to one you now expect to affirm.
+Make certain that any recommendation is directed to a specific body with authority over the issue in question, and make certain that the Academic Senate has standing to make such a recommendation. - Ensure: If using this term, be certain that the Academic Senate has the power to fulfill the goal of your resolution.
+The Academic Senate may not have the power to ensure many outcomes, especially on its own.
+In many cases, better phrasing might ask the Academic Senate to work in cooperation with another group to ensure or to accomplish the outcome.

+• Assert or Affirm: "Assert" and "affirm" imply that the Academic Senate is taking a specific position on an issue, and these terms have often been used in resolutions relating to matters on which the Academic Senate has not yet researched and developed a clear position.
+Be cautious about what stand you ask the Academic Senate as a statewide body to take without proper discussion and foundation.

+It may also be the case that the Academic Senate has taken a contrary position to one you now expect to affirm.
 Please take some time to review the resolutions listed on the Academic Senate website to see if a prior position on your issue has been determined.
-After such a review, you then can decide if you want the Senate to take a new position on the issue because evidence or recent developments now indicate a need to reconsider.
-It is not necessary or recommended to affirm a previously stated position that remains valid. - Reaffirm: If you ask the Senate to reassert a position, make certain that it is indeed a position that has been established previously and not an interpretation of or extrapolation from a previous Senate statement or document.
-In addition, make certain that such a reaffirmation is indeed necessary rather than repetitious.
-In general, reaffirming previous positions is discouraged due to the conflict that will arise if the body votes not to reaffirm. - Require: As with "ensure," make certain that the Senate has the authority to require the action in question.
-In many cases, the Senate may not have the power to fulfill the action requested. - Support: Directions to support local senates, other organizations, documents, students, and more, are acceptable as desired actions of the Senate.
-It is worth noting that the Academic Senate does not have the wherewithal to financially support individuals or organizations, but resolutions may direct the Senate to support funding from the state or other source for colleges, programs, students, etc. - Work with: When directing the Senate to work with another official body, be certain that the body in question has appropriate involvement in or authority regarding the issue at hand.
+After such a review, you then can decide if you want the Academic Senate to take a new position on the issue because evidence or recent developments now indicate a need to reconsider.
+It is not necessary or recommended to affirm a previously stated position that remains valid.

+- Require: As with "ensure," make certain that the Academic Senate has the authority to require the action in question.
+In many cases, the Academic Senate may not have the power to fulfill the action requested. - Support: Directions to support local senates, other organizations, documents, students, and more, are acceptable as desired actions of the Academic Senate.
+It is worth noting that the Academic Senate does not have the wherewithal to financially support individuals or organizations, but resolutions may direct the Academic Senate to support funding from the state or other source for colleges, programs, students, etc. - Work with: When directing the Academic Senate to work with another official body, be certain that the body in question has appropriate involvement in or authority regarding the issue at hand.
 Often, the action "work with" is followed by another direction to accomplish something.
-Consider which is more important to the intent of your resolution: that the Senate work with another group or that the action is accomplished?
-Then word your resolution in the manner that best emphasizes the goal you most wish to accomplish. - Verbs: At past Plenary Sessions, the following verbs sometimes have raised fewer issues and received less negative response than those listed above.
+Consider which is more important to the intent of your resolution: is it more important that the Academic Senate work with another group or that the action is accomplished?
+Then word your resolution in the manner that best emphasizes the goal you most wish to accomplish. - Verbs: At past plenary sessions, the following verbs sometimes have raised fewer issues and received less negative response than those listed above.
 As such, you might consider whether calling for one of these actions would make your resolution more likely to be well-received by the delegates: - 1.
 Urge - 2.
 Research - 3.
 Develop (a position, materials, a paper, etc.) - 4.
 Distribute - 5.
 Oppose - 6.
+Publish

-Publish - 7.
-Survey - 8.
-Encourage - 9.
-Conclude
+- 7. Survey

+- 8. Encourage

+- 9. Conclude

 - 10. Adopt

 - 11. Request

 - 12. Express

 - 13. Form

 - 14. Collect

 - 15. Communicate

 - 16. Recognize